Skip to main content

 1) Time and Frequency of Deployment

-The old concept is a single/bulky deployment for extended periods.
-In the DevOps transformation steps, more deployments get you more releases and improve your business interaction with the end user.
-Tracking the frequency of deployments keeps you on track and helps you plan smaller deployments that reflect improved test and release cycles.
+The old concept involved a single, bulky deployment for extended periods.
+In the DevOps transformation steps, more deployments result in more releases and improve your business interaction with the end user.
+Tracking the frequency of deployments helps you stay on track and plan smaller deployments that reflect improved test and release cycles.

 This will also reduce deployment time, often resulting in much investigation time.